 Work with large photographs and panoramas has especially large memory demands.
-For these situations, we recommend at least 2 (or preferably 4) GB of RAM and the use of a 64-bit version of Windows.
-For convenience, we also recommend a relatively high-performance processor.
-Zoner Photo Studio can take advantage of multi-core processors-if it detects multiple cores, it automatically distributes tasks and calculations among them.
+For these situations, we recommend at least 4 GB of RAM and a 64-bit version of Windows.

+For comfortable work in these situations, we also recommend a relatively high-performance processor.
+Zoner Photo Studio can take advantage of multi-core processors-if it detects multiple cores, it automatically divides up tasks and calculations among them.